Singapore's Role for ASEAN's Portfolio Investment

-Figure \ref{fig:Baseline} plots the coefficients of distance for each country group with 95 percent confidence intervals.
-Panel (a) shows that the elasticity of distance to portfolio debt investment is negative and statistically significant for all country groups and datasets, which is consistent with the typical behavior observed in gravity model estimations using bilateral trade flows.
-The result suggests that the investors prefer debt securities issued in a nearby country.
-However, the size of the coefficients is different across the groups.
-They are more negative in ASEAN and ROW compared to OECD.
-Panel (b) shows similar results for equity investment.
-These results indicate that ASEAN and ROW investors in equities are more sensitive to distance than OECD investors.
-One might think that these results contradict our observation of ASEAN's portfolio investment in Section \ref{sec:data}.
-In the following we will solve those seemingly contradicting observations.
+We also estimate the alternative specification that uses ASEAN ex-Singapore dummy (i.e., ASEAN4-member dummy) instead of ASEAN5-member dummy.
+Each ASEAN member differs in terms of the level of economic development, the depth of domestic financial market, and the preference of investors.
+Especially, Singapore being an international financial center plays a special role in the group.
+This alternative specification will highlight the role of Singapore for portfolio investment of ASEAN.